mvs-develop/dev.bitshares.works/docs/components/components.rst

 System Components Elements
 *******************************************

-**This document purpose:** to bring BitShares-Core system components, element and other detailed system information close to developers.
+**This document purpose:** to bring DNA-Core system components, element and other detailed system information close to developers.
 They can read through the information and find more detailed information easier.

 -----------------------------------